 - For people who are occasional players, gateway games are the maximum they can comprehend.
 Think of your uncle who will play an occasional Ticket to Ride on a family get-together.

-- For people (including kids) who have the potential to become regular board gamers, and gateway games are a tool to introduce them to ever more complex games.
-We’ve all gone through that phase and what happens beyond is dependant on each player’s taste.
-Some remain at the gateway level, others explore deeper.
+- For people (including kids) who have the potential to become regular board gamers, gateway games are a tool to introduce them to ever more complex games.
+We’ve all gone through that phase and what happens beyond, depends on each player’s taste.
+Some remain at the gateway level, while others explore deeper.

 Characteristics of a gateway board game

-- Immediately accessible to players with close to zero experience in board gaming: new players, kids, older family members.
+- They are immediately accessible to players with close to zero experience in board gaming: new players, kids, and older family members.
 You want the setup and teaching process to be a matter of minutes.
 So, not many components, and light and intuitive game mechanics.

 - Players must have a chance at winning almost immediately to feel included and engaged in the game.
 Or at least be able to comprehend the strategy and see the big picture from game one.
 They would still lose to an experienced player, but if they clearly see what they did wrong and what to do to play better, they are more likely to play again.

-- Family-friendly theme to lure the players in and to keep the atmosphere light and playful.
+- A family-friendly theme to lure the players in and to keep the atmosphere light and playful.
 No direct player confrontation (i.e. war games) or take-that mechanics that would cause frustration.

-- Introduce basic game mechanics (set-collection, tile-placement, card drafting, hand management, cooperative, action points, etc.) that will invite the players deeper into the hobby and spark their interest in similar, but more complex games.
+- Gateway games should introduce basic game mechanics (set collection, tile placement, card drafting, hand management, cooperative, action points, etc.) that will invite the players deeper into the hobby and spark their interest in similar, but more complex games.